Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

   ]
 }
 ```
-If `makePaymentRequest` has `lineItems` custom field, extension module will not overwrite those `lineItems`.
-This way you can also provide your own line item details if needed.
+By default, the extension module will populate `lineItems` for you but in case you want to define your own values include `lineItems` in your `makePaymentRequest`.

 ## Step 5: Submit additional payment details
 If the shopper performed additional action (e.g. redirect) in the previous step,